natefinch/npf/content/blog/why-everyone-hates-go.md

 * Go is a language stuck in the 70's.
 * Go ignores 40 years of programming language research.
-* Go is a language for blue collar (mediocre) developers.
-* Gophers are ok with working in Java 1.0.
+* Go is a language for blue collar (mediocre) developers. by * Gophers are ok with working in Java 1.0.

-Unfortunately, the answers to the questions were more concerned with explaining why Go is "bad", rather than why this gets so many people's panties in a bunch.
+Unfortunately, the answers to the questions were more concerned with explaining why Go is "bad", rather than why this gets under so many people's skin.

 When reading the answers I had a eureka moment, and I realized why it is.
 So here's my answer to the same question.
 This is why Go is so heavily criticized,